 In deciduous trees, curling, bending, rolling, mottling, marginal browning (scorching,) chlorosis, shedding, and early autumn coloration of leaves are well-known responses to drought.
 In conifers, drought may cause yellowing and browning of needle tips.
 As drought intensifies, its harmful effects may be expressed as dieback of twigs and branches in tree crowns.
 Leaves at top-most branch ends generate the lowest water potentials, and decline and die.
 Drought effects on roots cause inhibition of elongation, branching, and cambial growth.
-Drought affects root / soil contact (roots dry and shrink) and mechanically changes tree wind-firmness, although surrounding soil is stronger.
+Drought affects root / soil contact (roots dry and shrink) and mechanically changes tree wind-firmness.
 Drought also minimizes stem growth.

 Among important adaptations for minimizing drought damage in tree crowns are: shedding of leaves; production of small or fewer leaves; rapid closure of stomates; thick leaf waxes; effective compartmentalization (sealing-off) of twigs and branches; and, greater development of food producing leaf cells.
-The most important drought-minimizing adaptations of tree roots are: production of an extensive root system (high root / shoot ratio); great root regeneration potential; production of adventitious roots near soil surface and in areas with more moisture (hydrotropic); and, effective suberization and compartmentalization of root areas.
+The most important drought-minimizing adaptations of tree roots are: production of an extensive root system (high root / shoot ratio); great root regeneration potential; production of adventitious roots near soil surface; and, effective suberization and compartmentalization of root areas.